10 Key Health Benefits of Eggs

 Eggs are one of the most nutrient dense foods on the planet.
 They are absolutely amazing for the body.
 Unfortunately, some individuals have immune sensitivity to eggs, however, if you have a healthy digestive system and no immune intolerance than they should be a staple part of your diet!

 This has the full array of amino acids and is considered the most perfect protein on the planet.
 Amino acids are important for healthy immune system and metabolism and lean body tissue development.
 Egg protein is particularly good for individuals with gout because it does not contain purine (22).

 One entire large egg contains 6 grams of high quality protein and is a good source of protein for vegetarians who eat egg products (1).

+This includes retinol, lutein and zeaxanthin.
 These are important nutrients for healthy skin, brain, hormones and vision.

 This nutrient is key for cardiovascular health as it helps to reduce calcium deposits in the arteries and improves calcium influx into bone tissue

 Key precursor to the neurotransmitter acetylcholine needed for learning, memory and cognitive acceleration